MelissaAlasalmi/Libft/README.md

 ```

 ### ft_strnew
-Allocates (with malloc(3)) and returns a “fresh” string ending with ’\0’.
+Allocates and returns a “fresh” string ending with ’\0’.
 Each character of the string is initialized at ’\0’.
 If the allocation fails the function returns NULL.
 Returns the string allocated and initialized to 0.
 - Uses ft_memalloc
 ```c
 char	*ft_strnew(size_t size);